 A black species richly marked with yellow and with a shiny, sparsley punctured head around the frons and inner orbits.
-Similar to Tenthredo distinguenda but in amoena the first antennal segment is entirely yellow and the tegulae are only yellow on the front margin.
+Similar to Tenthredo distinguenda and Tenthredo thompsoni but in amoena the first antennal segment is entirely yellow and the tegulae are marked with yellow on the front margin.
 In the female this is the only Tenthredo species where the fifth tergite is yellow at the base and black at the apex.

 Size: 9 - 11mm

 Plant associations: Hypericum perforatum, Hypericum maculatum (perforate and imperforate St John's-wort)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London